corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 ## Flows

-The following are the flows exposed by LedgerSync.
+All reconciliation tasks are carried out using flows.
+You will find the list flows exposed by LedgerSync, and their parameters, below.

 ### `ScheduleReconciliationFlow`